Boil (infection)

 A boil, also called a furuncle, is a deep folliculitis, which is an infection of the hair follicle.
 It is most commonly caused by infection by the bacterium Staphylococcus aureus, resulting in a painful swollen area on the skin caused by an accumulation of pus and dead tissue.
-Boils are therefore basically pus-filled nodules.
+Boils are fundamentally pus-filled nodules.
 Individual boils clustered together are called carbuncles.

 Most human infections are caused by coagulase-positive S. aureus strains, notable for the bacteria's ability to produce coagulase, an enzyme that can clot blood.
 Almost any organ system can be infected by S. aureus.